Axway Open Banking

 On top of that, cybersecurity’s concern is high on both sides and might even be an inhibitor for wary consumers in fear of seeing their accounts being hacked.

-For the banking industry, the core benefit of open banking is to capture new customers that they wouldn’t have access to otherwise by changing their business model to create entirely new ecosystems.
+2. Capture new customers that they wouldn’t have access to otherwise by changing their business model to participate in entirely new ecosystems.

 This attracts even more customers on the platform, which in turn, attracts more drivers.
 This “virtuous cycle” driven by positive network effects is a fundamental characteristic of platform strategy and increases the advantage of the entire ecosystem.